 Have You NoticED?

-something isn’t right with our skies
+something isn’t right with our Sky

 Once known for its bright, sunny days, Arizona is now increasingly blanketed by unnatural cloud cover.
 Lines and haze intentionally left behind by jets, spreading until the sun disappears behind a murky veil.
 No agency claims responsibility.
 No clear answers are given.
 But the effects are impossible to ignore.